-Remember that stress will increase cortisol levels and this stress hormone is definitely not your friend if you’re trying to lose weight.
+Remember that stress will only increase cortisol levels and this stress hormone is definitely not your friend if you’re trying to lose weight.

 3) Modify your goals and ensure they are realistic.

 If you feel totally lost and aren’t sure where to begin, now may be a good time to invest in a personal trainer.

-It can have you back in your pre-holiday clothes in no time.
+A detox can have you back in your pre-holiday clothes in no time.

 It’s winter and your body needs nutrients from food to stay warm.
-Not to mention, your immune system will suffer if you aren’t receiving the right vitamins and nutrients through your diet.
+Your immune system can weaken if aren’t receiving the right vitamins and nutrients through your diet.

 A good cleanse encourages a wide variety of healthy foods that provide adequate nutrients.